Session 13/15Page 4/5 Topic B: How to practice contact with parents – relations and arrangements

-If your foster child’s parents act very immature, you should be aware that they too may have experienced a stressful, hurtful and/or confusing upbringing, which have made them unable to care properly for their child.
+If your foster child’s parents act very immature, you should be aware that they too may have experienced a stressful, hurtful and/or confusing upbringing, which has made them unable to care properly for their child.
 These parents might sometimes be as impulsive and irresponsible as a teenager (maybe they are teenagers) and in many ways be dysfunctional.
-One practical advice is this to divide the parents’ age by three and from this point consider their social skills.
+One practical advice is to divide the parents’ age by three and from this point consider their social skills.

 You should understand that you may need to act in a parent-like way towards these parents, structure their visits for them, be patient, do not become upset if they promised to visit their child and forgot, and be calm if they scream or shout because some little thing upsets them.

 2. Use the social worker or the supervisor to set a frame of contact:

 How frequently there should be visits or contact is decided by authorities, so this is not your responsibility.
 You can report to authorities if you think the frames do not work for you or for the child.
 If parents try to manipulate you or demand more contact than was agreed upon, don’t start arguing.
 Just say that this is not decided by you, but by the authorities and only the authorities can change the frames of contact.

 GENERAL ADVICE RELATED TO VISITS FROM FRAGILE PARENTS

 Four principles for managing visits with fragile parents:

 1) Set frames from the first day and be firm, instructive, kind and clear: “Welcome to our home.
 I will help you make this visit a good experience so the first thing we do, is that we all sit down in the kitchen, while I make a cup of coffee, you just sit and relax”.
 This shows that you are taking leadership from the first moment, which is necessary if parents are afraid, angry, or very insecure.